- All Topics

-2. External gear pumps are common and can handle pressures up to 3000 to 3500 psi.
-These gear pumps offer an inexpensive, mid-pressure, mid-volume, fixed displacement delivery to a system.
+External gear pumps are common and can handle pressures up to 3000 to 3500 psi.
+These gear pumps offer an inexpensive, mid-pressure, mid-volume, fixed isplacement delivery to a system.
 Viscosity ranges for these types of pumps are limited to less than 300 cSt.

 Today’s hydraulic fluids serve multiple purposes.
 The major function of a hydraulic fluid is to provide energy transmission through the system which enables work and motion to be accomplished.
 Hydraulic fluids are also responsible for lubrication, heat transfer and contamination control.
 When selecting a lubricant, consider the viscosity, seal compatibility, basestock and the additive package.
 Three common varieties of hydraulic fluids found on the market today are petroleum-based, water-based and synthetics.

-1. Petroleum-based or mineral-based fluids are the most widely used fluids today.
+Petroleum-based or mineral-based fluids are the most widely used fluids today.
+These fluids offer a low-cost, high quality, readily available selection.
 The properties of a mineral-based fluid depend on the additives used, the quality of the original crude oil and the refining process.
-Additives in a mineral-based fluid offer a range of specific performance characteristics.
+Additives in a mineral-based fluid offer a range of specific performance characteristic.
 Common hydraulic fluid additives include rust and oxidation inhibitors (R&O), anticorrosion agents, demulsifiers, antiwear (AW) and extreme pressure (EP) agents, VI improvers and defoamants.
-Mineral-based fluids offer a low-cost, high quality, readily available selection.
+Additionally, some of these lubricants contain colorful dyes, allowing you to easily identify leaks.
+Because hydraulic leaks are so costly (and common), this minor characteristic plays a huge role in extending the life of your equipment and saving your plant money and resources.